The History of Charleville Castle

-Tullamoore in these times was a village generally featuring thatched roofs and was largely destroyed by fire in 1785 as result of an hot-air balloon being mismanaged during the 21st birthday celebrations of Charles William Bury.
-The rebuilding of Tullamoore on an improved plan and scale, with wider streets and more substantial buildings, was sponsored by the trustees and estate of Charles William Bury.
+Tullamore in these times was a village generally featuring thatched roofs and was largely destroyed by fire in 1785 as result of a hot-air balloon being mismanaged during the 21st birthday celebrations of Charles William Bury.
+The rebuilding of Tullamore on an improved plan and scale, with wider streets and more substantial buildings, was sponsored by the trustees and estate of Charles William Bury.

-Charles William Bury was created Baron Tullamoore in 1797, and, as a man of considerable wealth, joined into a fashion of castle building by engaging the services of the renowned architect Francis Johnston in the planning of castle to be built near Tullamoore.
+Charles William Bury was created Baron Tullamore in 1797, and, as a man of considerable wealth, joined into a fashion of castle building by engaging the services of the renowned architect Francis Johnston in the planning of castle to be built near Tullamore.

 The construction of Charleville Castle commenced in 1798 and over the subsequent fourteen years, some fourteen hundreds man-years were involved in the building of what many consider to be the finest neo-Gothic castle in all Ireland.
 The wonderful craftsmanship involved being mainly due to the skills of Irish people.

 Charles William Bury was raised to the restored Earldom of Charleville, as first Earl of the second creation, in 1806.